 - Fabric Marker (optional)

-- Gather supplies and watch the video below for more details.
+- Gather supplies.
+Watch the video below for the No-Sew method.

-- Tace the stocking pattern onto your fabric using a fabric marker.
+- Trace the stocking template onto your fabric using a fabric marker.

-- Use scissors to cut out the pattern.
+- Use scissors to cut out 2 stockings.
 I folded my fabric and cut 2 at the same time, then cut along the fold at the top.

 - Place the 2 stocking pieces right sides together.

 - Sew around the edge except for the top.
 Glue together if using the no-sew method.